joserafael/engine_risk_api/README.md

 Another negative factor for retailers is the redirection of the customer to the sub-acquirer's own page during the final steps of the checkout, which can lead to higher withdrawal rates.

-### Gateway
+### Payment Gateway
-A gateway (also called payment gateway) is a system that transmits data from purchases made in your store at checkout to companies such as Braspag e Mundipagg.
+A Payment Gateway is a system that transmits data from purchases made in your store at checkout to companies such as Braspag e Mundipagg.

 As the first player in the flow, it's responsible for sending this information to acquirers, card brands and issuing banks then obtain a response about the continuation of the process or its cancellation.
 In other words, the gateway sends data and receives responses so that you know whether or not a particular purchase should be confirmed, showing whether the payment was approved or not.